 - Wipers — 2010 VW Golf: The car was frequently parked under trees, resulting in sap, leaves and other residue accumulating on the windscreen.
 The owner did wash the windscreen regularly but didn’t think to check the wipers.
 The result was a number of hairline scratches in the windshield that started to accumulate and get worse over time.
 This started to impact the driver’s visibility (and, hence, safety) and eventually required a complete windscreen replacement, costing $450.

-The solution is simple: do a three-minute monthly check-up.
+The solution is simple: do a three-minute monthly self service car check-up.
 You can do this every time you wash your car, every second time you fill up at the servo, or on a set day of the month.
 Assign someone in your household and use an alert on your phone to make life easier.
 You should aim for every one to three months as a general rule, depending on how much you drive.

-The Finish Line: Regular check-ups are the key to keeping your car running smoothly and ensuring you avoid any surprise bills down the track.
+The Finish Line: Regular self service check-ups are the key to keeping your car running smoothly and ensuring you avoid any surprise bills down the track.
 These check-ups will help all parts of your car run more efficiently and last for longer.